SafetyDocs enables you to easily manage PSMF documents by allowing you to:

 During authoring, authors can add link annotations to create links to other documents within a PSMF Binder or to specific locations in a document, such as when linking content in a core document to reference data in annexes.

-When manually or automatically generating a PSMF PDF from a PSMF Binder, Vault ignores links to Vault documents outside of the PSMF Binder and resolves only links to other documents within the PSMF Binder.
+When manually or automatically generating an approved PSMF PDF, or when generating a draft PSMF PDF, from a PSMF Binder, Vault ignores links to Vault documents outside of the PSMF Binder and resolves only links to other documents within the PSMF Binder.
 This prevents non-Vault-user readers from encountering links to documents in the Vault Library that they may not have permissions to view.

 Start the PSMF Document Review